Evan-Coleman/Navius/workspace_migration/examples/integration/plugin-system/README.md

 - Robust error handling and logging
 - Comprehensive testing of plugin lifecycle
 - Clear dependency management between plugins

+## Dynamic Plugin Implementation

+The dynamic plugin implementation showcases:

+1. **Library Structure**: How to structure a dynamically loadable plugin
+2. **Export Functions**: Required functions for loading by the plugin system
+3. **Capability Registration**: How to expose capabilities to the main application
+4. **Dependency Management**: How to depend on capabilities from other plugins
+5. **Lifecycle Hooks**: Proper initialization, startup, and shutdown procedures

 ## Implementation Notes